roccivic/glob-hash/README.md

     -h, --help                output usage information
     -V, --version             output the version number
     -i, --include <glob>      Files to include.
+Mandatory.
 May be used multiple times.
-    -e, --exclude <glob>      Files to exclude.
+    -e, --exclude [glob]      Files to exclude.
 May be used multiple times.
-    -a, --algorithm <string>  Hashing algorithm to use.
+    -a, --algorithm [string]  The hashing algorithm to use.
 Defaults to "sha256".
     -f, --files               Show matched files and exit.

 # Via API